wso2/docs-ei/en/micro-integrator/docs/references/mediators/property-reference/generic-Properties.md

 </tr>
 <tr class="odd">
 <td><p><strong>Description</strong></p></td>
-<td><p>By default, the ESB profile adds a new set of WS-Addressing headers to the messages forwarded from the ESB profile.
-If this property is set to " <code>              true             </code> " on a message, the ESB profile will forward it without altering its existing WS-Addressing headers.</p></td>
+<td><p>By default, the Micro Integrator adds a new set of WS-Addressing headers to the messages forwarded from the Micro Integrator.
+If this property is set to " <code>              true             </code> " on a message, the Micro Integrator will forward it without altering its existing WS-Addressing headers.</p></td>
 </tr>
 <tr class="even">
 <td><p><strong>Example</strong></p></td>